 I spent a lot of time on that vision board.
-I planned it out in advance.
-I spent several weeks creating all the different pieces and then finally put it all together.
-I had a ton of fun creating it.
+I planned it out in advance, spending several weeks creating all the different pieces and then finally putting it all together.
+It was a ton of fun to create.

 Over the next five years, that vision board served me well.
 The dreams it depicted came to pass.

 Eventually, it was time to make a new one.
 Yet, I procrastinated.
 I didn’t get out the magazines, beautiful paper, or crafting glue.

 I asked myself why I wasn’t motivated to make a new vision board.
 No answer came.
 Meanwhile, I was busy handling the things that had come true from the 2008 board.
 Namely, an extremely thriving coaching business that I loved, and a cute, sweet baby girl that I loved even more.